alchrabas/pyslate/README.md

 What is it not for?
 -------------------

-It's possible to not use some of the features, but it's not intended to be used for the following:
+All advanced features are optional, but it's surely not intended to be used when:
- - when you are sure you don't need anything except literal text i18n
+ - you are sure you don't need anything except literal text i18n
- - when you'd like to use it as a templating engine
+ - you'd like to use it as a templating engine
- - when you'd like to make some lexical analysis
+ - you'd like to make some lexical analysis
- - when you'd like to create a natural language generator or a chatterbot
+ - you'd like to create a natural language generator or a chatterbot

 Simple example
 --------------